Fast, Easy, Secure

 Discount only applicable as long as payments are set up for automatic deduction from a PNC checking account.
 The removal of any discount, such as auto deduction or employee, will increase the rate.

-*Advertised rates for the Home Equity Installment Loan and Home Equity Rapid Refinance Loan include a 0.25% interest rate discount for automatic payment from a PNC checking account.
-Advertised rates for the Choice Home Equity Line of Credit include a 0.25% interest rate discount for automatic payment from a PNC checking account and a 0.25% interest rate discount for a $25,000 draw at closing excluding funds to pay PNC debt.
+*Advertised rates for the Home Equity Installment Loan, Choice Home Equity Line of Credit and Home Equity Rapid Refinance Loan include a 0.25% interest rate discount for automatic payment from a PNC checking account.

 Bank deposit products and services provided by PNC Bank.
 Member FDIC